Departure Detail

 31 October Day 27: Lukla – Kathmandu by flight and transfer to Hotel.

-01 November Day 28: Free day in Kathmandu.
+01 November Day 28: Free day in Kathmandu for the rest and shopping.

 02 November Day 29: Kathmandu free for D-briefing and rest, farewell dinner at evening.